Ridge Regularized Estimation of VAR Models for Inference: Simulations

 \paragraph{Estimators.} For frequentist methods, I include both $\hat{\bm{\beta}}^R$ and $\hat{\bm{\beta}}^{RGLS}$ ridge estimators as well as the local projection estimator of \cite{jordaEstimationInferenceImpulse2005}.
-For Bayesian methods, I implement both the Minnesota prior approach of \cite{banburaLargeBayesianVector2010} with stationary prior and the hierarchical prior BVAR of \cite{giannonePriorSelectionVector2015}.\footnote{For estimating hierarchical prior BVARs I rely on the original MATLAB implementation provided by \cite{giannonePriorSelectionVector2015}.} The full list of method I consider is given in Table \ref{table:methods}.
+For Bayesian methods, I implement both the Minnesota prior approach of \cite{banburaLargeBayesianVector2010} with stationary prior and the hierarchical prior BVAR of \cite{giannonePriorSelectionVector2015}.\footnote{To estimate hierarchical prior BVARs I rely on the original MATLAB implementation provided by \cite{giannonePriorSelectionVector2015} on the authors' website at \url{http://faculty.wcas.northwestern.edu/gep575/GLPreplicationWeb.zip}.} The full list of method I consider is given in Table \ref{table:methods}.
 To make methods comparable, I have extended the ridge estimators to include an intercept in the regression.
-A precise discussion regarding the tuning of penalties and hyperparameters of all methods can be found in Supplementary Appendix \ref{subsection:simulation_details}.
+A precise discussion regarding the tuning of penalties and hyperparameters of all methods can be found in Supplementary Appendix \ref{section:simulation_details}.